When is Offline Policy Selection Sample Efficient for Reinforcement Learning?

-Figure \ref{fig:ops_paradigm} shows the full offline RL pipeline with OPS.
+Figure \ref{fig:ops_paradigm} depicts the full offline RL pipeline with OPS.

-As mentioned above, OPE is a general approach to OPS, but we want to understand \emph{when, or even if, alternative approaches can outperform OPE for OPS}.
-OPE might not be the ideal answer to OPS.
-One reason is that OPE requires a large number of samples to evaluate any given policy in the worst case \citep{wang2020statistical}.
-We might intuit that OPS may, at least in some cases, be easier than OPE, since OPS need only identify the best-performing policy, whereas OPE aims to estimate each policy's value accurately.
-For example, \citet{doroudi2017importance} designed a specialized importance sampling (IS) estimator to compare two policies, to remove a bias towards policies that result in shorter trajectories, improving on the standard IS estimator used in OPE.
+OPE is a general approach to OPS.
+We can simply run OPE to produce a value estimate for each candidate policy and select the policy with the highest value estimate.
+Moreover, we might intuit that OPS may, at least in some cases, be easier than OPE.
+OPS need only identify the best-performing policy, whereas OPE aims to produce an accurate value estimate of each policy, even if one candidate policy clearly dominates others.
 Therefore, the first question that needs to be answered is: \emph{Is OPS easier than OPE?} Surprisingly, this basic question has not yet been explicitly answered.